aurbac/workshop-containers-cdk-react-amplify/README.md

 7.8\.
 Upload the distribution files to your bucket with `aws s3 sync dist/frontend/ s3://<your-bucket-name>/`, change `<your-bucket-name>` with your bucket name created.

-## 8. Public you application using CloudFront
+## 8. Deliver you application using Amazon CloudFront

 8.1\.
 Open the Amazon CloudFront console at https://console.aws.amazon.com/cloudfront/.